Navdevl/turbohustle/content/blog/traction-control-system-motogp.md

 #### Scenario Overview

 This collection of information is from the rider in Turn 5 of Circuito de Jerez which is also known as Sito Pons Corner.
 From **Number 1,** the rider steadily opens up the throttle progressively and pings completely as he exits the corner.
+The green curve shows that the rider provides alters the throttle opening in an to and fro manner as per the wheel spin experienced by the rider.

+The red curve indicates the speed of the engine in RPM.
+From **Number 7,** the engine speed increases as the rider opens the throttle.
+As the rider shifts on the higher gears as the vehicle speed increases, there is a dip in engine speed momentarily during gear shifts.
+This is due to the quick shifting strategy made to reduce the load on the transmission during gear shifts.